KwanLab/Autometa/LCA_README.md

 ## Acknowledgments
 Special Thanks to:
 * Miguel Pignatelli

-* Ian Miller
+* Ian J. Miller

-### Agorithms
+### Algorithms

 Tree of Life Creation:
 The tree of life is constructed from the node.dmp file from [NCBI's taxonomy database](ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/ "NCBI's taxonomy database directory") located in the taxdump.tar.gz compressed file.
 Branches stemming from the root are constructed until the entire tree has been built.
 Paths between each node by are built by traversing the tree using an Eulerian tour method.
 During the Eulerian tour, features of each tax ID are stored for sparse table creation.
 ___

 Sparse Table:
 The depth of each taxonomic ID in relation to the rest of the tree is used to efficiently store the tree in memory for quick lookup of taxonomic information.
 This algorithm employs dynamic programming to assess each tax ID in a range of other tax IDs starting from a range of the tax ID and it's closest relative and increasing to a range from the tax ID and it's furthest relative.
 ___

 Range Minimum Query (RMQ):
 Following the generation of the sparse table, a list of lists populated by respective ORFs from the BLAST query is given to the RMQ algorithm to determine the LCA.
-The RMQ algorithm utilizes the generated tree of tax IDs, sparse table, features of each tax ID. i.e. depth and location within the tree of tax IDs.
+The RMQ algorithm utilizes the generated tree of tax IDs, sparse table and features of each tax ID. i.e. depth and location within the tree of tax IDs.
 The RMQ algorithm will look at the ORFs in pairs reducing the LCA to a final lowest common ancestor.
 Upon receiving the ORF list input, the RMQ algorithm will look at ORF pairs, determine the tax IDs between the two and return the closest tax ID to the root.
 Each ORF pair has an array of tax IDs linking the relation between the two.
 The array of tax IDs between the two ORFs is investigated for a lowest common ancestor.
 An LCA is returned and subsequent RMQ is performed between the returned LCA and the next ORF until a final LCA is returned.
 As more divergent ORFs are introduced the LCA will get higher until the lowest common ancestor is the root.